ianbren/Fibaro_ESP8266_201/Fibaro Code/README.md

 In the "Advanced" Section

 - Add a button - call it "Test ESP8266"
-- Add to Labels - leave them as the default names
+- Add three Labels - leave them as the default names given by Fibaro

 - Add the code to the LUA section for the button
 - Save the Device

 To test